tomitheninja/university/README.md

 TODO:

-* ask the teacher if devdocs.io is allowed?
+* ask the teacher if devdocs.io can be used?
 * algorithms on struct vectors
 * algorithms on strings
 * file management